sandialabs/canary/docs/source/introduction/runtime.rst

 Timeout multiplier
 ------------------

 You may also want to increase the timeout applied to tests.
-Do so by specifying the ``--timeout-multiplier`` option:
+Do so by specifying ``-l test:timeoutx`` option:

 .. code-block:: console

-   nvtest run --timeout-multiplier=X ...
+   nvtest run -l test:timeoutx=X ...

-In this case, the timeout for each test will be the ``X`` times the tests default timeout.
+In this case, the timeout for each test will be the ``X`` times the test's default timeout.